-When star particles are born, we record the density of their parent gas particle, enabling an examination of the physical conditions of the gas from which all stars in the simulations were born.
-The EAGLE simulations treat star-forming gas as a single-phase fluid, therefore the SPH density of star-forming particles can be considered as the mass-weighted average of the densities of cold, dense molecular clouds and of the warm, ionized medium with which they maintain a pressure equilibrium.
-Pressure is therefore a more physically meaningful property of star-forming gas in the simulations, and it is possible to recover the birth pressure of stars from their birth density under the reasonable assumption that their parent gas particle resided on the Jeans-limiting pressure floor at the time of conversion.
+The EAGLE simulations treat star-forming gas as a single-phase fluid, therefore the SPH density of star-forming particles can be considered as the mass-weighted average of the densities of cold, dense molecular clouds and of the warm, ionised medium with which they maintain a pressure equilibrium.
+Pressure is therefore a more physically meaningful property of star-forming gas in the simulations, and it is possible to recover the birth pressure of stars from their birth density under the reasonable assumption that their parent gas particle resided on the Jeans-limiting pressure floor at the time of conversion11.

-Fig. 7 shows the differential distribution of ISM pressures (normalized by Boltzmann's constant, k) at the instant of their formation, of star particles formed in the calibrated simulations prior to z = 6(dotted curves), 2 (dashed curves) and 0.1 (solid curves).
-The upper axis indicates the corresponding ratio of the gas particle density to the critical density for which stochastic thermal heating associated with star formation is efficient ( $n{\rm H,t_c}$ , equation 4).
-Examination of this ratio affords us a means by which to test for numerical overcooling on an event-by-event basis.
-At high redshift, most stars form from low-metallicity gas, and are hence subject to a high star formation density threshold (equation 3).
-The maximum of this threshold is $n{\rm H} = 10 \,{\rm cm}^{-3}$ , corresponding to $P/k \sim 10^{5.5} \,{\rm K \, cm}^{-3}$ for our choice of Jeans limiting equation of state.
+Figure 7 shows the differential distribution of ISM pressures (normalised by Boltzmann's constant, k) at the instant of their formation, of star particles formed in the calibrated simulations prior to z=6 (dotted curves), z=2 (dashed curves) and z=0.1 (solid curves).
+The upper axis indicates the corresponding ratio of the SPH particle density to the critical density for which stochastic thermal heating associated with star formation is efficient ($n{\rm H,t_c}$, equation 4).
+At high redshift, most stars form from low-metallicity gas, and are hence subject to a high-star formation density threshold (equation 3).
+The maximum of this threshold is $n{\rm H}=10\,{\rm cm}^{-3}$, corresponding to $P/k\sim10^{5.5}\,{\rm K\,cm}^{-3}$ for our choice of Jeans limiting equation of state.
 Many stars form from gas with pressures close to this threshold value.